Gimmelwald

 Gimmelwald is one of the few traffic-free villages in Switzerland where access by car is not possible due to a missing road connection.
 The Schilthorn cable car stops in Gimmelwald, where it is possible to board another cable car which runs between Gimmelwald and Mürren.
-Farming and tourism are the main source of income today.
+Farming and tourism are the main sources of income.
 Farmers raise hay on tiny plots of land to feed small herds of cows.
-In winter, farmers often work as well for the Schilthorn cable car by performing jobs like running ski lifts or ski-slope grooming.
+In winter, farmers often work as well for the Schilthorn cable car by performing such jobs as running ski lifts or ski-slope grooming.

-In the year 2003 the population of Gimmelwald was 130.
-The local school closed in 2010 due to the small number of students and students now attend the school in Lauterbrunnen.
-The school building was bought in 2019 by a cooperative to convert the school building into flats and to prevent it from being used as a holiday flat.
+In the year 2003, the population of Gimmelwald was 130.
+The local school closed in 2010 due to the small number of students; students now attend the school in Lauterbrunnen.
+The school building was bought in 2019 by a cooperative to convert it into flats and to prevent it from being used as a holiday flat.

 Traffic and accessibility

-There is a walking path between Gimmelwald and Mürren, but lacking connection to the main road system, the main transportation to Gimmelwald is the Luftseilbahn Stechelberg-Mürren-Schilthorn (LSMS) aerial tramway famous for connecting the Schilthorn.
+There is a walking path between Gimmelwald and Mürren, but lacking connection to the main road system, the main transportation to Gimmelwald is the Luftseilbahn Stechelberg-Mürren-Schilthorn (LSMS) aerial tramway famous for connecting the Lauterbrunnen valley to the Schilthorn.

 The cable car connects Gimmelwald with the neighbouring elevated village Mürren and the village Stechelberg, which is situated at the floor of the Lauterbrunnen valley.

 From Stechelberg a bus connects Lauterbrunnen where there are connections to the rest of Switzerland.